 In most cases, employees cannot sue their employers if they were injured at work.
 They can file a workers’ compensation claim and request an appeal if it is denied, but the law typically bars workers from filing civil lawsuits against their employers.
 However, like most things law-related, there are a few caveats to this law.

 If you’re injured at work, one of your first thoughts is typically, “what am I going to do about my job?”
 This is especially true if the injury you sustained keeps you from returning to the job you are used to, whether it be temporary or permanent.
-Fortunately, there are numerous workers’ protection and compensation laws in effect throughout the United States that help injured workers receive financial assistance while they are injured.
+Fortunately, according to a Los Angeles workers’ compensation lawyer, there are numerous workers’ protection and compensation laws in effect throughout the United States that help injured workers receive financial assistance while they are injured.

 Federal Workers’ Compensation Insurance